 Check out The Judy Room’s Spotlight on A Star Is Born here.

-April 14, 1955: Judy signed this letter to “Gallaghers” who apparently had sent her baby gowns for son Joey.
-It’s unclear if Gallaghers was a store or a person/family.
-Judy noted she might take her show to their city, which was Salt Lake City Utah.
+April 14, 1955: Judy signed this letter to “Gallaghers,” who apparently had sent her baby gowns for her son Joey.
+Judy noted she might take her show to their city, Salt Lake City, Utah.

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.